The 3D printer is available to the public to make three-dimensional objects in plastic using a design that is uploaded from a digital computer file.

 - Attention of critics, reviewers, and the public, including patron requests

-- professional or commercial reviewing sources
+- Mention in Core Collection Series or other professional or commercial reviewing sources

-Collections are regularly and systematically reviewed by staff members who have been assigned to this task by the library director.
+Collections are regularly and systematically review by staff members who have been assigned to this task by the library director.
 It is their responsibility to maintain quality and to preserve the physical condition of materials.
 Those materials of current usefulness, but in poor physical condition, are rebound or otherwise repaired, replaced, or placed in a special collection.
 Materials which no longer meet library collection goals will be discarded according to accepted professional practices such as outlined in the publication, Evaluation and Weeding Collections in Small and Medium-Sized Public Libraries: the Crew Method.
 The disposition of weeded library materials will be at the library director’s discretion, although most will be sold through Friends of the Library book sales.
 Materials that are donated, or have been given in memory of others, will be evaluated using the same criteria as other purchased materials.

 The CREW method encourages evaluation based on the following criteria: